gemrb/gemrb.github.io/Debugging-with-a-VM.md

   - You cannot test it because of some other error, for example it doesn't build at all? `git bisect skip`
 - A couple of runs later, you will be presented with the "first bad commit", i.e. the first commit that broke a certain thing.
 - To end the bisect, enter `git bisect reset`.
 This will bring you back to where you were before.

+## Alternatives for advanced users

+### VMWare
+[VMWare](https://www.vmware.com/products/workstation-player.html) is another popular virtual machine project.
+It is a little more complicated to set up, but still follows the same basic process.
+You will just need to follow the documentation that comes with VMWare a lot more closely to get it going.

+You are going to want Workstation Player, the free version of VMWare.
+You will also need VMWare Tools for passthrough.
+Scroll down the list here: https://my.vmware.com/en/web/vmware/downloads/#all_products

+There is a lot more to tweak and a lot more instructions to set VMWare up, but it is well documented.
+Tips:
+- Make sure to set your VM space as big as you will need during the initial setup because you will break all of your fake partitions if you try to expand it after the VM is set up.
+- Copy from inside the VM terminal and not from the host.
+Your hard drive will be at `cd /mnt/”letter”/` and copying from inside is much faster than copying from without.
+- Remember to install your VMTools plugin.
+It will have its own setup process that will not be as easy to set up and it will need to be set up from within the Workstation Player.

+### WSL2